kriteesh/Nada/README.md

 # Nada
-Collection of scripts from Gna Project, relevant to Nada and Sanskrit Research.
+Collection of scripts from Gna Project, relevant to Nada and Sanskrit Research..